jhumelsine/jhumelsine.github.io/_posts/2024-07-22-yuri-evaluator.md

 * The `parenthesesBoundedExpession` will not be empty.
 It may also contain additional parentheses.
 * The `postParenthesesExpression` may be any empty string.
 I may also contain additional parentheses.

-The evaluation of the parentheses delimited expression is doubly nested recursive calls to `evaluta(...)`, where `+` is concatination:
+The evaluation of the parentheses delimited expression is doubly nested recursive calls to `evaluate(...)`, where `+` is concatination:
 ```
 evaluate(preParenthesesExpression + evaluate(parenthesesBoundedExpression) + postParenthesesExpression)
 ```